facebook/relay/website/versioned_docs/version-v12.0.0/guides/type-emission.md

 ## Language plugins

+### Flow Language Plugin

--   Flow: This is the default and builtin language plugin.
+This is the default and builtin language plugin.
 You can explicitly enable it like so:

 ```shell
 $ relay-compiler --language javascript […]